 This module enables students to develop advanced in-depth knowledge and practice skill through a variety of different theoretical and practice perspectives underpinned by casework examples and research findings.
 Students develop holistic approaches to working with adults through examining a wide range of service delivery contexts and addressing transitions that need to be considered when service users and their families/carers receive support from more than one agency, or move from one service to another.
 Students examine interdisciplinary approaches across a diverse range of models of service delivery and legislative frameworks, and scrutinise key policy and specialist practice issues with a strong focus on statutory roles, duties and responsibilities around safeguarding.
 Students develop expertise in a practice theme as a subject for systematic review, research and evaluation via the research dissertation.

-All modules, and the programme as a whole, are clearly structured to meet the Health and Care Professions Council (HCPC) and The College of Social Work (TCSW) standards and requirements for social work training.
-You will undertake two professional placements within relevant agencies and will be assessed against the HCPC Standards of Proficiency (social work) and TCSW's Professional Capability Framework.
+All modules, and the programme as a whole, are clearly structured to meet the Health and Care Professions Council (HCPC) standards and requirements and the Professional Capabilities Framework (BASW 2012) for social work training; also preparing students to meet the requirements set, once qualified, by the Knowledge Statements for Child and Family Social Work and for Social Workers in Adult Services .
+You will undertake two professional placements within relevant agencies and will be assessed against the HCPC Standards of Proficiency (social work) and the Professional Capability Framework (BASW 2012).
 The placements usually run concurrently with academic study.
 You will complete 170 days of assessed practice learning within two approved and contrasting settings.
 In at least one of your placements, you will gain experience of statutory roles and tasks.

 You will be allocated a tutor at the beginning of your course who you will meet regularly in tutor groups and who will also act as a link to your professional placements.